syncfusion-content/maui-docs/MAUI/DataGrid/paging.md

 ## Normal paging

-The data grid performs data paging using the `SfDataPager`.
+The .NET MAUI DataGrid performs data paging using the `SfDataPager`.
 To enable paging, follow these steps:

  * Create a new instance of `SfDataPager`, and bind the data collection to the `SfDataPager.Source` property.
 This will internally create `SfDataPager.PagedSource`.
- * Bind the `PagedSource` property to the `ItemsSource` of the data grid.
+ * Bind the `PagedSource` property to the `ItemsSource` of the DataGrid.
  * Set the `SfDataPager.PageSize` property to determine the number of rows to be displayed on each page.
  * Set the `SfDataPager.NumericButtonCount` property to specify the number of buttons that should be displayed in view."

 N> The [SfDataPager.PageSize](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataPager.SfDataPager.html#Syncfusion_Maui_DataGrid_DataPager_SfDataPager_PageSize) property should not be assigned with value 0.

-The following code example illustrates using `SfDataPager` with the data grid control:
+The following code example illustrates using `SfDataPager` with the .NET MAUI DataGrid control:

 {% tabs %}
 {% highlight xaml %}